aleph-zero-foundation/aleph-node/local-tests/README.md

 3. `run_nodes.py` - an example script showing how to use the `chainrunner` package.
 It mimics the behavior of `run_nodes.sh`

 4. `test_update.py` - a script simulating an update of `aleph-node` binary together with updating chain's runtime.
 It requires two different `aleph-node` binaries (pre-update and post-update) and a compiled wasm runtime of the post-update binary.
-Please edit the top part and enter the correct paths before running.
+Please check the top part to see how to set up env variables with correct paths before running.

 5. `test_update.ipynb` - a Jupyter notebook with the same contents as `test_update.py`